Deep Attention-guided Graph Clustering with Dual Self-supervision: Introduction

-To solve the aforementioned drawbacks, we propose a novel deep embedding clustering method, focusing on comprehensively considering the multiple off-the-shelf information within DAE and GCN and fully exploiting the available discriminative information from the cluster assignments.
+To address the above-mentioned drawbacks, we propose a novel deep embedding clustering method, focusing on exploiting the available off-the-shelf information from feature embeddings and cluster assignments.
 As shown in Figure \ref{fig: Our_framework}, the proposed method consists of a heterogeneity\footnote{Here, `heterogeneity' indicates the discrimination of feature structure, e.g., the DAE-based feature structure and the GCN-based feature structure.}-wise fusion (HWF) module, a scale-wise fusion (SWF) module, a distribution-wise fusion (DWF) module, a soft self-supervision (SSS) strategy, and a hard self-supervision (HSS) strategy.
-Specifically, we first design the HWF module to adaptively integrate the DAE and GCN features within each layer.
-Then, we design the SWF module to dynamically concatenate the multi-scale features from different layers.
-Such modules obey an attention-based mechanism to consider the heterogeneity-wise and scale-wise information to learn a discriminative feature embedding.
-In addition, we design the DWF module to achieve cluster enhancement, capable of directly inferring the predicted cluster label through the fused probability distribution.
-As the cluster assignments with high confidence can indicate the discriminative relationship among samples, we develop the SSS strategy with a triplet Kullback-Leibler divergence loss and the HSS strategy with a pseudo supervision loss to take advantage of them, capable of comprehensively and flexibly guiding network training.
-Extensive experiments over six commonly-used benchmark datasets quantitatively and qualitatively demonstrate the significant superiority of our method over state-of-the-art ones.
-Moreover, comprehensive ablation studies and parameters analyses validate the importance of each designed modules and the robustness of the hyperparameters.

-A preliminary version of this work was published in ACM Multimedia 2021 \cite{peng2021attention}, which can be regarded as a special case of the current version that only considers the HWF module and the SWF module.
-In this paper, we introduce the additional DWF module and the dual self-supervision solution (i.e., the SSS and HSS strategies) to simultaneously enhance embedding learning and cluster assignment.
-Particularly, the current version improves the ARI value of the preliminary version by 14.80\% on DBLP.
+A preliminary version of this work was published in ACM Multimedia 2021 \cite{peng2021attention}, which can be regarded as a special case of the current version that focuses on embedding enhancement via the HWF and SWF modules.
+However, the conference paper suffers from the decision-making dilemma concerning two learned probability distributions from DAE and GCN, i.e., which one should be selected as the final clustering assignment result.
+In summary, the main contributions of this journal paper are as follows: \begin{itemize} \item To handle the decision-making dilemma, we propose a \textbf{learning-aware fusion} module to adaptively fuse the learned data probability distributions to predict the clustering results. \item In addition, for the two learned distributions, we improve the soft self-supervision strategy to better preserve the distribution consistency alignment. \item Moreover, for the aforementioned fused distribution, we develop a hard self-supervision strategy with a pseudo supervision loss to employ the high-confidence clustering assignments to improve clustering performance. \item Extensive experiments on nine benchmark datasets validate that our method consistently outperforms the conference version \cite{peng2021attention}.
+For instance, on DBLP, our method improves the ARI by more than 14.80\%.
+In addition, the ablation studies and visualizations quantitatively and qualitatively validate the effectiveness of this method. \end{itemize}